stat545ubc-2023/mda-nmhowes/mda-nmhowes03.md

 most interesting to me as I would like to investigate the relationship between tree species, location and dimention of the trees.
-It was also be interesting to look at trees that I could potentially see in my neighborhood and if they could ge easy to spot based ont ehir location and size.
+It was also be interesting to look at trees that I could potentially see in my neighborhood and if they could ge easy to spot based on their location and size.

 <!----------------------------------------------------------------------------->